simonprovost/Auto-SKWE/README.md

 The datasets folder contains all the datasets currently being used for analysis, along with their associated features definitions (.docx /.pdf files).
-Sometimes the dataset is either in csv/arff or both format, csv is useful for Auto-Sklearn and arff for Auto-Weka even though arff works with Auto-Sklearn with this program's implementation.
+Sometimes the dataset is either in csv/arff or both format, csv is useful for Auto-Sklearn and arff for Auto-Weka even though arff works with Auto-Sklearn along this program's implementation.

 ### Params: